 Kasbhas In the Maghreb and in Iberia.

-the Arabic phrase shape of kasbah regularly refers to a couple of structures in a keep, a citadel, or numerous constructions behind a protective wall.
 The Arabic phrase was borrowed into Spanish as alcazaba, naming the equal constructing in Andalusia or Moorish Spain, into Portuguese as alcáçova, and into Catalan as alcassaba.
 A kasbah was once a vicinity for the local chief to live and a defense when a city used to be below attack.
-A kasbah has excessive walls, commonly without windows.
-Sometimes, like in Tangiers, they had been built on hilltops so that they ought to be greater easily defended.
-Some were positioned near the entrance to harbors.
-Having a kasbah built was a sign of wealth of some households in the city.
-When colonization started out in 1830, in northern Algeria, there were a variety of kasbahs that lasted for greater than one hundred years.

 Kasbhas should be visited In Morocco:

-- The Kasbah of the Udayas , also spelled Kasbah of the Oudaias or of the Oudayas, is a kasbah (citadel) in Rabat, Morocco.
+also spelled Kasbah of the Oudaias or of the Oudayas, is a kasbah (citadel) in Rabat, Morocco.
 It is located at the mouth of the Bou Regreg river, opposite Salé, and adjacent to the old medina of Rabat.
 It is listed, along with other sites in Rabat, as a UNESCO World Heritage.

-Tifoultoute Kasbah in Ouarzazte: Built in the 17th century and extended by the Glaoui clan in the 18th, this commanding hilltop kasbah has now been converted into a privately owned restaurant (open to diners till midnight), with tables scattered throughout the building.
-Though only the smaller 18th-century extension is open to visitors (the rest left to slowly return to the sands), several magnificently tiled rooms inside make it worth the trip for its beautifully tiled rooms.
+Built in the 17th century and expanded by the Glaoui clan in the 18th, this hilltop kasbah is now a private restaurant open until midnight.
+You can dine at tables spread throughout the building.
+While only the smaller 18th-century part is open to visitors, it’s worth the trip for its beautifully tiled rooms.

 in the Anti Atlas Mountains, and located in the Draa River valley in Morocco, some 75 kilometers south of Ouarzazate.
 The village is close to Agdz and has a famous kasbah.
 The Jbel Kissane rises to the north dominating the landscape.
 It is the former capital of the Mezguita region and residence of former caïds.
 Its name means ‘meeting point’ in Tachelhit.

-- Amredil Kasbha: Amridil till today is a will minted, nevertheless managed via the grand-children of the unique builder MHAMED NACIRI EL HASKOURI.
+Amridil till today is a will minted, nevertheless managed via the grand-children of the unique builder MHAMED NACIRI EL HASKOURI.
 Son of Ahmed Bennacer the founder of Zaouia Naciria in Tamgroute.
 The Kasbah was once constructed in the 17 century as an Islamic school, know in Morocco as Zaouia to train Koran.
 Today Amridil is a must-see landmark in Ouarzazate.
 You’ll locate a guide who can stroll you thru the records of the Kasbah, and exhibit many historical equipment used in common each day life.If you are visiting to Merzouga desert, it’s superb to stopover for a rapid end to go to of the Kasbah.
 However, if you are planning to spend the day playing Skoura oasis, there is lots of locations to visit, walking, or even through using horses.

 kasr (Ksour) is the North African term for “fortified village,”